Program Overview

 Loans will be offered on a first-come basis until the demand exceed the available funds.
 Lower ranked projects may be funded before higher ranked projects (if the higher ranked project is not ready to proceed) as long as the funds are available.
 Ranking on the priority list is based on water quality and/or public health impacts and financial needs.

-Intended Use Plans and Project Priority List
+Drinking Water | 2025 Intended Use Plan and Project Priority List (Final)

 2024 Intended Use Plans and Project Priority Lists